F1ni/ml-cw2/README.md

 ### main.ipynb
 Main.ipynb is the code to reproduce the results from the original paper.

+Run all cells to see the output results that are present in the report.
+Results may differ slightly due to randomness.

 Results are shown in the reports.